uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 ## Tax calculation

-As part of MTD, software vendors can retrieve tax calculations directly from HMRC.
+As part of MTD, software providers can retrieve tax calculations directly from HMRC.
 HMRC calculates in-year estimates, annual forecasts and end-of-year tax calculations (final declaration).
 The calculation retrieved by the software is the same as the one used by HMRC.

 The customer can check their tax calculation at any time during the year.
 All the Self Assessment tax calculation endpoints are available in the [Individual Calculations API](/api-documentation/docs/api/service/individual-calculations-api/).
 There are several messages built into the API that provide guidance and explanations to customers, for example: